syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Working-with-Ribbon.md

 ### State change through ContextMenu

 Ribbon state can also be changed through an option in context menu.
-Open the context menu with right click on toolstripitem or toolstriptabitem and select the option `Collapse the Ribbon` which minimizes the ribbon.
+Open the context menu with right click on `ToolStripItem` or `ToolStripTabItem` and select the option `Collapse the Ribbon` which minimizes the ribbon.

 ## Options Available in Ribbon ContextMenu

-ContextMenu can be opened with right click on the toolstripitem or toolstriptabitem.
+ContextMenu can be opened with right click on the `ToolStripItem` or `ToolStripTabItem`.

-1.	**Add to Quick Access Toolbar** (This option will be available only with right click on toolstripitem) – Adds that respective item to the Quick Access Toolbar.
+1.	**Add to Quick Access Toolbar** (This option will be available only with right click on `ToolStripItem`) – Adds that respective item to the Quick Access Toolbar.

 2.	**Customize Quick Access ToolBar** – Clicking the option will open the Customize Quick Access Toolbar Editor dialog which lets you do the following.